ProFormA/taskxml/whitepaper.md

 embedded into the XML (recommended for shorter plain text files) or can be included in the ZIP-archive (recommended for binary files).
 If a file is embedded, the “type” attribute must be set to “embedded” and the text content of the element is the file content.
-The “filename“ attribute has to be set to define a filename (e.g., for Java classes where the class name must be equal to the filename, it can also include a relative path).
+The “filename“ attribute can be set to define a filename (e.g., for Java classes where the class name must be equal to the filename, it can also include a relative path).
 This attribute defines the name the file will have when it is executed.
 If the name is unimportant, a default name can be used.
 If a